 Extra support & support priority

-Giving extra support or priority in support is a big reward both for physical and software products.
+Giving extra support or priority in support is a big loyalty reward both for physical and software products.
 SLAs are an important part of the deal and can be a differentiating factor for boosting customer satisfaction and customer retention.

 Help with implementation

 Especially for software companies, support during the integration process is an important factor for B2B companies.
 You could add it as a perk for the most prominent clients.

 Partnership loyalty program rewards, like events, branded swag, retreats, and material gifts like chocolates, calendars are still a big part of B2B sales.
 On occasions, like Christmas, your account manager’s birthday, or company anniversaries, B2B sellers tend to send some gifts to their contact person from the B2B company or invite them for a personal meeting to congratulate them.
 Even though you sell to a B2B company, you usually contact one or a few people.
 Do not forget they are human beings, and you need to build a personal relationship with them.